 A person is legally considered negligent if he or she drives in a way that has the potential to cause an accident or to endanger anyone who might be on the road.

-Legally, what does it mean for a person to act negligently?
+What does it mean to act negligently?

 A person acts negligently when he or she fails to use due care.
 This means the person acts in a way that a reasonable person would not act.